papit-fr/fsma/README.md

 and Multiply Modular Exponentiation Algorithm Modular Exponentiation...

 As expected the same computations highlight a slightly lower gain time on a less complex ISA like RISC-V.
+The binaries were compiled for target riscv64-redhat-linux GCC 12.1.1.
 But still superior to ten folds :

 ```bash